Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Nonparametric Identification

-In the following, we first study the conditions under which the functions $\{u^{c},r^{c}, v^{c}\}_c$ are nonparametrically identified; we then identify the joint distribution of the unobservables, $F$.
-In Section \ref{semiparam}, we introduce semiparametric utility functions which impose fewer requirements on the data.
+Below, we first study the conditions under which the functions $\{u^{c},\,r^{c},\,v^{c}\}_c$ are nonparametrically identified; we then identify the joint distribution of $(\epsilon_{i},\eta_{i})$, $F$.
+Later in Section~\ref{sec:practical}, we present results that impose fewer requirements on the data.